Top 5 Medical Horror Movies

 - MCAT Blog

 Written by Patrick Hardie

 Gather ‘round you sleep-deprived pre-med students for it’s finally time to take a break from your endless flashcards and heavy books.
 Put on your stethoscopes and listen closely for I’m about to haunt your evening with the top 5 medical horror movies that every pre-med student should watch.
-Here at Next Step Test Prep, we pride ourselves on teaching students new things to help you prepare for the MCAT and while nothing in this list can substitute for an MCAT course, there might be a movie or two in here that you were unaware existed and you can check out.
+Here at Blueprint MCAT (formerly Next Step Test Prep), we pride ourselves on teaching students new things to help them prepare for the MCAT and while nothing in this list can substitute for an MCAT course, there might be a movie or two in here that you were unaware existed and you can check out.
 We hope this list doesn’t frighten you too badly but, let’s be honest, there’s nothing scarier than the MCAT itself so these recommendations will probably feel like therapy to you.

 5. Flatliners (1990)

 And the award for dumbest medical students go to the characters in Flatliners.
 You’d think Julia Roberts, Kevin Bacon, Kiefer Sutherland, and an eager cast of others, would know better than to briefly stop their hearts to gain insight into the afterlife but NO!
 You heard me right, these medical students actual kill themselves to experience life after death only to be brought back via defibrillator to share their encounters.
 While the movie isn’t the most horrific out there, its fear originates from the paranormal consequences they face after treading where no human should.
 This medical horror movie should also scare pre-med students into realizing that there are just some experiments you should not do!